pytorch/torchtune/docs/source/tutorials/e2e_flow.rst

-This task measures a model's propensity to be truthful when answering questions and measures the model's zero-shot accuracy on a question followed by one or more true responses and one or more false responses
+This task measures a model's propensity to be truthful when answering questions and measures the model's zero-shot accuracy on a question followed by one or more true responses and one or more false responses.

 .. code-block:: text